cyberflamingo/exobrain/content/computing/software/variable-scope-oop.md

 # Variable Scope in Object Oriented Programming

-The rule of variable scope if different than that of [[f1956036]] although it shares some similarity.
+The rule of variable scope if different than that of [[local-variable-scope]] although it shares some similarity.
 First we need to distinguish scope of _instance_ and _class_ (and _constants_).